fractal13/sound-editor-demo/doc/README.md

     - Visualize a song
     - Store song in file
     - Read song file format to store notes/instruments/etc into a song description object.
-    - Generate digital audio to approximate the sounds from the song.
+    - Generate digital audio to approximate the sounds from the song. (half-check)
+    - Mixer(s)
+    - Wave tables
-    - Save the sounds to a file.
+    - Save the sounds to a file. (check)
+    - Alternate file formats.

 Create Instruments